mtalijanac/mtalijanac.github.io/aboutme.md

 To be honest, it isn't story of conquest and deception.
 I went into school.
 I went into a college.
 Got a great job.
 Still there.
 Found a love.
-Became a father..
+Became a father.
 Do enjoy summer barbecues...